bywlzts/DMFourLLIE/README.md

 ## Datasets
 - LOL-real and LOL-sys can be found in [here](https://github.com/flyywh/SGM-Low-Light).
-- LSRW-Huawei and LSRW-Nikon can be found in [here](https://github.com/JianghaiSCU/R2RNet).
+- LSRW-Huawei can be found in [here](https://github.com/JianghaiSCU/R2RNet).

 # Infrared Image Generation
 - The generation of infrared images refers to [here](https://github.com/RPM-Robotics-Lab/sRGB-TIR).